 Montgomery Parks has approximately 276 playgrounds within the park system.
 The Parks’ Capital Improvements Program (CIP) is currently funded to renovate or replace approximately six playgrounds each year.
 These renovations include playgrounds that have aged beyond the point where replacement parts can be ordered, equipment that has been removed because of vandalism or wear that could affect safety, or playgrounds in neighborhoods where the population has changed and the need for new equipment has increased.

-The priorities for playground renovations are determined by the Department’s playground safety inspectors based on the safety and condition of the playground, the level of use, compliance with codes, and availability of equipment to meet the needs of children from ages 2-12.
-Once the priorities are established and funding is available, meetings are set up with each community to obtain their input for what they would like to see in their playground.
+The priorities for playground renovations are determined by the Department’s playground safety inspectors based on many factors, including the safety and condition of the playground, the age and materials of the playground, the level of use, compliance with codes, and the availability of equipment to meet the needs of children from ages 2-12.
+Once the priorities are established and funding is available, meetings are set up with each community to obtain their input and ideas for the playground.
 A design is prepared based on those needs and the standards of the Department to assure delivery of a playground which the community helps to create and will enjoy for years to come.

 Please select a project link to find more information on the status of each playground.

-|Dewey Local Park||Under Construction|
+|Dewey Local Park||Construction complete|

 The following list of projects are upcoming priorities for renovation as soon as the current projects are completed and funding becomes available.